AlankritNayak/Kodlite/README.md

 >

 ## Architecture
-> This App uses a layered architecture patter.
+This App uses a layered architecture patter.
 Here is a brief explanation of each layer.
-> - Presentation Layer:
+- Presentation Layer:
->    - Contains Widgets, takes user input.
->    - interacts with application layer by sending Raw data. (ex: Strings etc)
+	- Contains Widgets, takes user input and interacts with application layer by sending Raw data. (ex: Strings etc)
->
-> - Application Layer:
+ - Application Layer:
+	 - Contains the **Business Logic Components** (Blocs), to hold business logic and manage state of the UI.
->      - Widget Communicate with Immutable Blocs, by sending events
+	- Widget Communicate with Immutable Blocs, by sending events
->   - Blocs react to these events and outputs states.
+	- Blocs react to these events and outputs states.
->   - Presentation Layers receives this outputted state and behaves accordingly.
+	 - Presentation Layers receives this outputted state and behaves accordingly.
- >
-> - Domain Layer:
+ - Domain Layer:
->   - The Application Layer communicates with the
->     Infrastructure layer by mostly sending along Entities
+	 - The Application Layer communicates with the Infrastructure layer by mostly sending along Entities
->   - Domain Layer contains entities.
-Entities are pure, in a
->   sense that they don’t contain any flutter specific code,
->   but only pure dart code.
+	- Domain Layer contains entities.
+Entities are pure, in a sense that they don’t contain any flutter specific code, but only pure dart code.
->   - Failures: These will be returned from repository methods
->     together with Entities.
+	- Domain Layer also contains "Failure" classes.
+Objects of these classes will be returned from repository methods together with Entities.
+As the name suggests Failures are returned when something bad happens in the repositories.
+Failures a usually implemented as a "Union Type", to differentiate between different failure cases.
+	- ex: Failure.storage, Failure.compiler etc.
->   - Failures and Entities will be put into an "Either" type
->     when they travel from Repositories to Application layer.
+	-  Failures and Entities will be put into an "Either" type when they travel from Repositories to Application layer.
+	-  As the name suggests an "Either" type is useful, to allow the business logic component to react in two different ways, during success of failure.
-> - Infrastructure Layer
+- Infrastructure Layer
->   - Contains **Repositories**.
+	 - Contains **Repositories**.
 Repositories are responsible for providing data and communicating with external services.
->   - However in our small application the
->  **kotlinc compiler is the external service**.
+	 - However in our small application the **kotlinc compiler is the external service**.
 Hence the repository communicates with it to run scripts and receive the outputs.
->

 ## Authors & contributors